thang1510/dbs-metro_system/documentation/glossary.md

 2. Synonyms: pass
 3. Description: Ticket shows information about the station depart and arrive and the time of depart and disembark.

-**user_login**

-1. Name: user_login
-2. Synonyms: user
-3. Description: User_login takes a role of administration.
-He/she can controls information about payment and reservation.

 ## Relationships

-1. **passenger_makes_payment**
+1. **reservation_contains_payment**

-It is a one-to-many relation between `passenger` and `payment`, meaning a passenger can make many payments for a trip.
+It is a one-to-one relation between `reservation` and `payment`, meaning a reservation can contain one payment for a trip.
 ```
-Maxima: one-many
+Maxima: one-one
-Minima: one-zero
+Minima: zero-one
 ```

 2. **passenger_makes_reservation**